Freedom of religion in Europe by country: Religious violence

 While the Interreligious Council of Bosnia and Herzegovina as of 2017 had registered nearly 200 incidences of violence against religious officials and sites since 2010, police identified the perpetrators in only 55 cases and courts prosecuted only 23 cases.
 According to the Interreligious Council, this low rate of prosecution reflects an ignorance about hate crime and a tendency to deflect criticism of religious intolerance.

 Incidents of vandalism against the religious sites of all of the three primary religions of Bosnia and Herzegovina, as well as against Jewish religious sites and property belonging to the Interreligious Council.

 In 2023, the country scored 3 out of 4 for religious freedom.

 Bulgaria

 The constitution of Bulgaria provides for freedom of religion, and other laws and policies contributed to the generally free practice of religion.
 However, the constitution designates Eastern Orthodox Christianity as the "traditional" religion, exempting it from having to register in court as required for all other religious groups.

-In 2022, there were reports of societal abuses or discrimination based on religious affiliation, belief, or practice; in particular, there was an increasing number of anti-Semitic hate speech and graffiti, as well as vandalism against mosques and attacks on Jehovah's Witnesses.
+In 2022, there were reports of societal abuses or discrimination based on religious affiliation, belief, or practice; in particular, there was an increasing number of antisemitic hate speech and graffiti, as well as vandalism against mosques and attacks on Jehovah's Witnesses.

 In 2023, the country was scored 3 out of 4 for religious freedom;